-Now add the wine and scrape all the little toasty bits (called fond) away from the bottom of the pan with your wooden spoon.
+Add the wine and scrape all the little toasty bits away from the bottom of the pan with your wooden spoon.

-Another trick is to finish the sauce with a little heavy cream and simmer it for another minute to thicken.
+- For a richer sauce, finish the sauce with a little heavy cream and simmer it for another minute to thicken.